GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/admob/index.md

     Try it online!
 Click **[here to open the Admob example](https://editor.gdevelop.io/?project=example://admob)**.
 You must export to Android using the desktop app to test it on a real phone.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the AdMob on this reference page](/gdevelop5/all-features/admob/reference/)
+All actions, conditions and expressions are listed in [the AdMob reference page](/gdevelop5/all-features/admob/reference/).